Mission & Governance

 Keith is currently Chair of the Space Committee, having joined the committee in 2012.
 Keith holds a Bachelors' Degree with Honors in Interior and Environmental Design and has practiced design, architecture and project management in Europe, Asia and the US.
 Projects delivered have ranged from not-for-profit to the 700,000 square feet Bloomberg Headquarters in NYC.
 His son Ashton is in Stevens' Class of 2021.

-Cassandra is a Vice President in the credit products team of Barclays' Municipal Finance division.
+Cassandra is a Director in the credit products team of Barclays' Municipal Finance division.
 Previously she was Director, Portfolio Management for Public Finance at The Bank of Tokyo-Mitsubishi UFJ, where she helped launch the Public Finance group.
 Prior to joining the Bank of Tokyo-Mitsubishi UFJ, Cassandra worked at Jeffrey Williams & Co, a mergers and acquisitions and independent valuations advisory firm.
 Cassandra holds a BA from Skidmore College and an MBA from the University of Notre Dame and is a Chartered Financial Analyst.
 Cassandra served as a volunteer with the New York Junior League from 2006-2012 where she served as Treasurer for the Playground Improvement Project and then as a member of the Financial Literacy committee.
 Cassandra and Mike Diegnan, her husband, have two daughters, Adrianna and Fiona that are members of Stevens’ Class of 2025.

 Kate was the head of school at The Willow School in Gladstone NJ from 2007 through 2013.
 She retired in 2014 and currently sits on two other boards as well as Stevens' board.
 She has been on the board of The Willowwood Arboretum since 2012 and joined The Plaid House of Morristown in 2014.
 Previous to coming to New Jersey, Kate spent three years as Chief Administrative Officer of The French International School in Bethesda, MD.
 She served as Director of School Based Programs at the Center for Child and Human Development at Georgetown University in Washington, DC.
 She has over 25 years of experience in education and has worked directly with administrators and teachers from a variety of schools in diverse countries and cultures.
 Kate has three grown daughters and is the very happy grandmother of four grandchildren.